jasp-stats/jaspAnova/inst/help/Anova.md

 #### Descriptives Plot
 Independent variable on the x-axis and dependent variable on the y-axis.
 If other independent variables are included, either different lines representing different values of the other independent variable are displayed in the same plot, or different plots representing different values of the other independent variable are displayed.

+#### Bar Plot
+Independent variable on the x-axis and dependent variable on the y-axis.
+If other independent variables are included, different plots representing different values of the other independent variable are displayed.

 ### References
 ---